JoaoGandin/JoaoGandin/README.md

 ## João Victor Gonçalves Gandin

-🎓 Systems Analysis and Development student
+Systems Analysis and Development student
-💻 Interested in a Software Development internship

 I have a foundational background in programming with Python, SQL, and Java, as well as knowledge of programming logic and version control using Git and GitHub.
 I am seeking opportunities to learn, grow technically, and contribute to well-structured software solutions.